mikkomultanen/Robotini-Racing-Simulator/README.md

 ### Publishing the WebGL player

-To publish the latest WebGL player build it first and the run `./publish-web-player.sh`.
+To publish the latest WebGL player build it first and the run `make publish-web-player`.
 This will require AWS permissions.

 ## Spectator socket